Jadens-arc/jadens-arc.github.io/content/posts/print-your-photos.md

 **There is no perfect way to store information**.
 Just as a piece of paper slowly degrades as you write and erase on it, the same fate dooms hard drives, solid-state drives, and every other form of data storage known to man.
 Even when static, data suffers from gradual deterioration.
 There's a technical term for this, it's called `bit rot`

 **We are in a constant race against our technology**.
 Data loss isn't a rare, once-in-a-lifetime, event.
 We have whole technologies, like RAID, designed to soften the impact of the inevitable and make data recovery more feasible.
 For network engineers, the thought of a hard drive crashing isn't even a question, it's a certainty.
-And god bless these network engineers because without their constant maintenance so much of the modern world would be lost and there'd be a severe lack of *information* in the information age
+And god bless these network engineers because without their constant maintenance so much of the modern world would be lost and there'd be a severe lack of *information* in the information age.

 ## The Problem
 This raises the question, what happens when this constant upkeep doesn't happen?
 What happens when our data is left to just sit there, either because of a global crisis or simply a lack of funding/demand?
 Will this stuff really stand the test of time?